-Life as a college student.
+Life as a Elementary teacher.
 The good-byes, the hellos, the laughs, the tears, the craziness, the all.
-Join me as I share my life and my thoughts as I journey through college and life, in general, as a daughter, a sister, a roommate, a teacher, a student, a Christian, a Mormon, a friend, and a musician.
+Join me as I share my life and my thoughts as I journey through life as a daughter, a sister, a wife, a teacher, a student, a Christian, a Mormon, a friend, and a musician.

 Wednesday, May 16, 2012